An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 \textbf{Image generation.} These prompts guide person image generation using a generative AI model.
 Three scenarios are considered: no real person data, limited data access, and full TBPR dataset access.
 Specifically, we employ Stable Diffusion (SD)~\cite{rombach2022high} as the baseline, adapted for each scenario.

-In the first scenario, without real training data, images are generated by applying constructed prompts to an offline SD model.
-Varying prompts and random seeds enable a large volume of diverse synthetic person images ($1.5$ million in our study).
-In the last scenario, SD is first fine-tuned with LoRA~\cite{hu2021lora} using all available data, then generates images from constructed prompts.
-A technical token \emph{[identifier]} is added to the text prompt during fine-tuning.
-The token acts as a unique identifier linked to the subject of person, enabling SD model to generate new appearances of the person during inference.
-Thus, \emph{[identifier]} needs to have a weak prior in training SD, for which it is tokenized using rare tokens in the vocabulary.
+In the first scenario, without real training data, images are generated by applying constructed prompts to the offline SD.
+Varying prompts and random seeds yield a large, diverse set of synthetic person images.
+In the last scenario, SD is first fine-tuned with LoRA~\cite{hu2021lora} on all available data, then generates images from constructed prompts.
+A technical token \emph{[identifier]} is added to the text prompt in fine-tuning.
+The token acts as a unique identifier for the subject of person, enabling SD to generate new appearances of the person in inference.
+Thus, \emph{[identifier]} must have a weak prior in training SD, for which is tokenized from rare vocabulary tokens.

 In the second scenario, with limited training data available, we train SD with the following loss referring to~\cite{ruiz2023dreambooth},